Behavioral Strategies for ADHD: Practical Techniques to Improve Focus and Daily Functioning

 • Becoming easily distracted

 Using practical attention deficit disorder coping strategies can help individuals build systems that support focus and daily functioning.
+For a broader overview of daily ADHD support, this related guide on ADHD coping strategies explains practical tools for routines, focus, and emotional regulation.

 What Is a Quiet Type ADHD?

 Some individuals experience a less visible form of ADHD often referred to as inattentive ADHD or “quiet ADHD.”
+This type of ADHD may not look disruptive from the outside, which means symptoms can sometimes be missed for years.

-Instead of hyperactivity, symptoms may include:
+Instead of obvious hyperactivity, symptoms may include:

 • Frequent daydreaming